Charters Reports Reviews Shop Text Us (305) 209-5594

 Reports based on NOAA Marine Forecast FZUS52 KKEY issued 4:28 AM EDT and updated 10:22 AM EDT Tuesday, May 5, 2026, tide predictions for Islamorada (Upper Matecumbe Key, Florida Bay), and water temperature observations from Virginia Key (8723214).
 Gulf Stream position courtesy NASA SPoRT and RTOFS via NWS Key West (April 28 analysis).
 Always check the latest conditions before leaving the dock.

-Evening Addendum — 5:00 PM EDT
+Evening addendum, 5:00 PM EDT

 NOAA source: National Weather Service Key West coastal waters forecast, issued 4:24 PM EDT Tuesday, May 5, 2026.

-Afternoon Recap
+Afternoon recap

-• Hawk Channel seas: Around 1 foot all day — confirmed flat, confirmed fishable.
-No surprises.
+• Hawk Channel seas: Around 1 foot all day.
+Confirmed flat, confirmed fishable, no surprises.

 • Showers: None.
 The morning’s “slight chance” burned off early and the rest of the day was dry.

-Tomorrow’s Official Outlook — Wednesday, May 6
+Tomorrow’s outlook, Wednesday, May 6

 This is the day we’ve been pointing at all week.